 Dr. Podolsky received his undergraduate degree from Harvard College, summa cum laude, and his medical degree from Harvard Medical School, followed by residency training in Internal Medicine and a fellowship in Gastroenterology at Massachusetts General Hospital.

 He joined the faculty of Harvard Medical School and the staff of Massachusetts General Hospital in 1981; he was appointed Chief of Gastroenterology at Massachusetts General Hospital in 1989; and was named the Mallinckrodt Professor of Medicine at Harvard Medical School in 1998.
 Under his leadership, the GI Unit became one of the leading programs in the country, highly regarded for its dynamic research and training activities, in addition to its comprehensive program of clinical care in gastroenterology.
 Dr. Podolsky has trained more than 70 GI fellows and over 100 postdoctoral scholars, many of whom are now on the faculties of leading academic medical centers in the U.S. and abroad.

 Dr. Podolsky’s own research interests have focused on the delineation of epithelial cell function and, in conjunction with studies defining basic mechanisms regulating epithelial function, his laboratory provided important insights into the role of these processes in intestinal inflammatory diseases, most especially the inflammatory bowel diseases.

 Dr. Podolsky is the author of more than 300 original research and review articles.
 He is the past editor-in-chief of the journal Gastroenterology.
 He served as President of the American Gastroenterological Association and was the recipient of its Distinguished Achievement Award in 2007 and its highest honor, the Julius Friedenwald Award, in 2009.
-He is also a member of the Institute of Medicine of the National Academy of Sciences.
+He is also a member of the National Academy of Medicine (formerly the Institute of Medicine) of the National Academy of Sciences.